-Surprisingly the village does not seem to get its name from any sort of violence against Jewish people, but rather from a group of Jews who renounced their beliefs to an extreme degree in order to fit in with the prevailing Christian majority.
-Supposedly the village was once a prosperous Jewish community which had been run out of their previous home, only to establish a successful trading outpost.
+The village did not seem to get its former name from any sort of violence against Jewish people, but rather from a group of Jews who renounced their beliefs to an extreme degree in order to fit in with the prevailing Christian majority.
+Supposedly the village was once a prosperous Jewish community that had been run out of their previous home, only to establish a successful trading outpost.
 However when the Spanish Inquisition rolled across the country and citizens of Jewish faith were forced out of the country altogether, the population of what would come to be called Castrillo Matajudíos simply pretended not to be Jewish.
 As the nationwide persecution of their faith continued, the village changed their name to reference “jew-killers” in order to seem so anti-Semitic as to be above suspicion or prejudice.